EricTurnerDev/desktop-scripts-bb/README.md

 snapraid_aio.bb --config /path/to/snapraid.conf
 ```

-Your SnapRAID config should define:
+Your SnapRAID config must define at a minimum:
 - `data` or `disk` drives
 - `parity` files
 - `content` files